Economics

 Offered Either Fall or Spring; Lecture hours:3

 The course is focused on the applications of finance theory in asset pricing and risk management.
 The topical coverage will extend to fixed income, equity securities, options, derivatives, risk analysis, and hedging strategies.
-Prerequisite: ECON 202 or ECON 259 or permission of the instructor.
+Prerequisite: ECON 202 or permission of the instructor.

 ECON 412.
 Health Economics.
 1 Credit.